How to Be a Great Software Project Manager or Product Owner for Scrum

 That’s because different teams can practice it to different levels of strictness.
 That’s ok.
 The naysayers to scrum or agile will call it a top-heavy process, where a “Certified Scrum Master” dictates strict processes.

 Sometimes I hear of teams rejecting the ideas of agile wholesale on these grounds (“we don’t need it” / “it doesn’t work for us”).
-“Agile” is a buzzword, which fundamentally once meant “changing as you go” but now means less and less relevant, at least to me, since so many people use that word so badly.
+“Agile” is a buzzword, which fundamentally once meant “changing as you go” but now seems less and less relevant, at least to me, since so many people use that word so poorly.

 I’m not sure what it is about this particular word, or this particular software development practice —or the lineage between the two, but “scrum” as a practice, is the practice that resonates most with me in my years as a developer, and it is the one that I’ve seen worked the best on the teams I’ve been on and run.

 I’m all in support of most of core concepts of “agile,” but I think the word has been watered-down.
-As any of my peers in the industry have pointed out to me, lots of people think they are practicing “agile development” when in fact they are still that plagued by all the same mismanagement that plagues all other options of software development (that is, “waterfall”).
+As many of my peers in the industry have pointed out to me, lots of people think they are practicing “agile development” when in fact they are still plagued by all the same mismanagement pitfalls of other options (that is, “waterfall”).